What Is a Redirect Loop?

 back to start

 Browsers typically follow 20 redirects before giving up.
-Chrome stops at 20.
-Firefox stops at 20.
-The user sees nothing but an error page.
+[1] The user sees nothing but an error page.

 This is the number one cause of redirect loops in the wild.
 It happens when one rule forces HTTPS and another rule forces HTTP.